Montgomery St. Peter Montgomery St. Peter

 Tromsø Bibliotek.
 A contemporary library at the center of Tromsø with four arched and glass sides.
 The interior has a warm glow and aisles of books that look out over the city.

 Polaria.
-A poler aquarium designed to evoke the fractured ice flows seen throughout the Arctic waterways.
+A polar aquarium designed to evoke the fractured ice floes seen throughout the Arctic waterways.
 Each shard of the building is stacked up against one another forming a giant slanted mass.

 Waterfront Wharf.
 The city center and its harbor are surrounded by many contemporary buildings, tour ships and views of the landscape.

 Tromsøbura.
-The 1km bridge connecting the island of Tromsøya, where most of Tromsø is located, to the adjacent island.
+A 1km bridge connecting the island of Tromsøya, where most of Tromsø is located, to the adjacent island.
 The bridge has a pedestrian path which can be walked across in 15 minutes.

 Skansen.
 A historic neighborhood located near Tromsøbura on Tromsøya with old painted wooden buildings from the 1850s.
 It’s a beautiful area to walk around both day and night.